bayesbaes/bayesbaes.github.io/_posts/2022-04-13-fuck-boxplots.md

 So in this short tutorial we’re going to cover two main things:

 1. Why you should hate boxplots too
-2. How to make much figures that show differences between groups
+2. How to make much nicer figures that actually show differences between groups

 ## **Part 1**: Why do boxplots suck?